“When I Search in Google It Redirects to Yahoo” Issue

 |User Experience||Join Our Forum to Discuss Google Redirects to Yahoo Virus.|

-Every virus has a beginning and the Google redirects to Yahoo problem is not an exclusion from that rule.
-The main cause of seeing these redirects to Yahoo is via a Potentially Unwanted Program, also know as PUP.
 These programs often come on computers to show different advertisements and generate hoax traffic to third-party sites.
-They often pretend to be legitimate and useful progtrams, such as:
+They often pretend to be legitimate and useful programs, such as:

-Toolbars for your browser that aim to help easify your browsing experience.
+- Toolbars for your browser that aim to improve your browsing experience.

-Apps that pretend to help you access sites that cannot be accessed from your area, like
+- Apps that pretend to help you access sites that cannot be accessed from your area, like DNS Unlocker, for example.

-But beware because in some cases these unwanted programs may arrive automatically on your device as a result of being added via a push notifications page, a redirect or a virus, currently residing on your system.
+Beware because, in some cases, these unwanted programs may arrive automatically on your device as a result of being added via a push notifications page, a redirect, or a virus, currently residing on your system.

-Seeing the Google redirection to Yahoo popping up on your web browser instantly is a clear sign of a problem.
-The best way to describe this problem is to think of it as a menace o your Mac that takes advantage of tracking technologies, such as:
+Seeing this redirect in your web browser is a clear sign of a problem.
+The best way to describe this problem is damaging, as it may take advantage of tracking technologies like:

-These tracking techs may be used in order to obtain different data about your computer, like;
+These tracking technologies may be used in order to obtain different data about your computer, such as:

 - Browsing history.